PrestaShop/hummingbird/README.md

-# PrestaShop Classic Theme
+# PrestaShop 8.0

-The Classic Theme is the default Theme for Prestashop 1.7 and onwards.
-It is built upon the Starter Theme which is not maintained anymore.
+This theme is the new theme of PrestaShop